BenChaimberg/swingflask/docs/FS.md

 ----------
 The about page will contain a short description of the company, which may be found in its current version [here](https://github.com/Youppi3/flaskexample/blob/master/docs/about.md#about-swing-paints).

+FAQ
+---
+The FAQ will contain some frequently asked questions, which may be found in its current version [here](https://github.com/Youppi3/flaskexample/blob/master/docs/faq.md#swing-paints-faq).